georgia-tech-db/evadb/docs/source/dev-guide/extend/new-data-source.rst

 Structured Data Source Integration
 ==================================
-This document details steps invovled in adding a new structured data source integration in EvaDB.
+This document details steps involved in adding a new structured data source integration in EvaDB.

 Example Data Source Integration In EvaDB